 GASB Statement No. 61, The Financial Reporting Entity: Omnibus-an amendment of GASB Statements No. 14 and No. 34, gives guidance in determining whether certain organizations for which the primary government is not financially accountable should be reported as component units based on the nature and significance of their relationship with the primary government.
 It requires reporting as a component unit if the organization raises and holds economic resources for the direct benefit of the governmental unit and the component unit is significant compared to the primary government.
 GASB Statement No. 61 has been applied as required in the preparation of these financial statements, and as such, the District is including the Collin County Community College District Foundation (the "Foundation") as a component unit, as noted below.
-The Foundation's Financial Statements of Financial Position as of August 31, 2023 and 2022, and the Statement of Activities for the fiscal years ended August 31, 2023 and 2022.
+The Foundation's Financial Statements included in the District's Annual Comprehensive Financial Report include the Statements of Financial Position as of August 31, 2023 and 2022, and the Statement of Activities for the fiscal years ended August 31, 2023 and 2022.